operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/prometheus-operator.md

 ```

-- Check the pods status using below commands:
+- Check the pods status using below command: